FAQs - International Students

 Financial aid is awarded to non-U.S. citizens on a case-by-case basis, taking into consideration both academic merit and financial need.

-Many of our international students seek financial support or sponsorship from extended family, their home church or other groups willing to invest in their academic potential.
+Complete the International Student Scholarship Application for need based aid.
+In addition, many of our international students seek financial support or sponsorship from extended family, their home church or other groups willing to invest in their academic potential.

 Does Messiah College give loans to international students?